coderbeez/qwerty/README.md

 ### Create & Read Notes

-As study needs to fit around home and work life, I need a central home for my notes accessible from my home desktop, mobile and work laptop.
-Having read an article on the mobile on my work commute, I want to jot down some notes relating to Flask.
+As study needs to fit around home and work life, notes must be accessible from multiple devices.
+Having come accross an article on Flask Login during this morning's commute, I want to review and jot down some notes.
+I open up Qwerty.
+It's already in *Dark Mode* as it's remebered my preference.
 I select *Python* from the notes dropdown.
 I'm asked to login using my *email* and *password*.
-Once logged in I'm directed to my Python notes page with all *topic* headings reflect Code Institute’s topics, making it easy to find my notes.
-I use the optional *word search* facility to pull notes covering more than 1 topic.
-I click *Add New* to create a new note filling out the Having to login means I know my notes are kept secure.
-I’m a dark mode fan and this preference is remembered on my mobile.
+My Python notes page opens.
+When I use the *word search* facility to see if I've saved loggin notes for Python already, it tells me there are no results.
+I click *Add New* to create a new note selecting *Flask* for the topic, and entering a *name* and some note *contents*.
+With a few minutes to spare, I return to the home page and check out today's Awwwards site for inspiration for my next milestone.

 ### Break Time